All About Skin

 Peptides.
 These will also stimulate collagen production and boost skin’s elasticity, which is important as skin becomes thinner and starts to sag.
 I think peptides are great as you age and suggest them for anyone over 50.

-Ayla recommendation: We love Luzern’s Firming Collagen Booster serum, which is rich in peptides as well as hyaluronic acid and glycerin (which Dr. Graf mentions next).
+Ayla recommendation: We love both Dara Kennedy's Sea Serum and Luzern’s Firming Collagen Booster serum, which are rich in peptides as well as hyaluronic acid and glycerin (which Dr. Graf mentions next).

 A really good, rich moisturizer.
 Something with hyaluronic acid or glycerin will be particularly helpful at easing the dryness that many women experience with menopause.